Digital-Alchemy-TS/documentation/src/pages/home-automation/hass/entity-manager.md

 ## 🔄 State Management

 As part of [onPostConfig](/core/lifecycle/onPostConfig), the entity manager will pre-populate with the current state.
-It receives priority treatment for receiving update events via the [[Websocket API|websocket]].
+It receives priority treatment for receiving update events via the [websocket](/home-automation/hass/websocket-api).

 ## 📝 Entity References

 You can retrieve an entity reference by using the `.byId` method.
 The returned reference will have all the `state` & `attributes` maintained up to date with the current state.
 You can keep your logic simple, and do the lookup only once.

-> [!example] #Usage-Example/hass
 > - Grab an entity reference by id
 > - Read the current state
 > - Listen for updates